fatimazahraaaaa/mill-game/README.md

 Here it's an attempt to code the "mill game".
+The program is written in C language.